Written by Megan Jenkins on July 19, 2019

 The public Onshape CAD model and the public SimScale simulation project—both designed by SimScale lead sales engineer Dr. Pawel Sosnowski—are freely available to those who are interested.

-Onshape is the first and only full-cloud 3D CAD system that allows every member of a design team to work together using any web browser, phone or tablet.
+Onshape is the first and only full-cloud 3D CAD system that allows every member of a design team to work together using any web browser.

 Onshape was built from scratch for the way today’s engineers, designers, and manufacturers really work.
 It provides secure and simultaneous access to a single master version of their CAD data without the hassles of software licenses or copying files.